kbrsh/blog/src/posts/inside-wade.md

 When you first give Wade an array of data, it will create a [trie](https://en.wikipedia.org/wiki/Trie) representing all indexes of the data.

-The best way to understand how this works, is to use an example.
+The best way to understand how this works is to use an example.
 Say that the data given looks like:

 ```js
 ["Hey", "Hello", "Greetings"]